eBay/nice-dag/docs/tutorial-react/subview.md

 **Notes:**
 Whether to use hierarchical structure or flatten structure, the node `id` MUST be unique.
 This is due to the `renderNode` function is unaware of the node layers.
 It is called by a [React.createPortal](https://reactjs.org/docs/portals.html) component which is associated to a DOM node by the unique id.

-If you use the flatten structure, you don't need any change of [useNiceDag](../api-ref/useNiceDag.md) parameters because `modelType` is `FLATTEN` in default.
+If you use the flatten structure, you don't need any change of [useNiceDag](../api-ref/useNiceDag.md) parameters but set `modelType` to `FLATTEN`.

 ```jsx
 export function MyFirstDag() {